HebaShaban/prometheus-task2/README.md

 # 4) What are the different PromQL data types available in Prometheus Expression language?

 # PromQL, short for Prometheus Querying Language, is the main way to query metrics within Prometheus.
 You can display an expression's return either as a graph or export it using the HTTP API.
 PromQL uses three data types: scalars, range vectors, and instant vectors.
 It also uses strings, but only as literals.

+# 5- How To calculate the average request duration over the last 5 minutes from a histogram?

 # To calculate the average request duration over the last 5 minutes from a histogram in Prometheus, you can use the histogram_quantile() function in combination with the rate() function and a time range selector.